HyphenK/mltdkei/README.md

 ### Update Possession Lists

 Click "Update Idol List" button on the upper right side.
 You will see new window which has several buttons.
 When you click one of those buttons, the program will load Idol Card informations with photos.
 (For example, if you click "SSR-Pr" button, the program will load "SSR rarity Princess type" Idol Card informations.)
 Configure informations with combobox and click "Save" button to save configurations.
-Data will be written on "mltdkei_info.txt" (if global(Korea) version: on "mltdkei_info_kr.txt").
+Data will be written on "mltdkei_info.txt" (if Global(Korea) version: on "mltdkei_info_kr.txt").
 Do not forget to click "Save" button before closing windows, or you will lose your configurations.

 ### Configure Main Setting